Skatteetaten/aurora/docs/documentation/aurora-config.md

 Which options are available for substitution is indicated in the following tables.

-Substitutions should be used with care and double checked that the resulting configuration is valid in all environments if used in a very general file.
+Substitutions should be used with care especially if they occur in a file that applies to multiple application instances, e.g. env files and base files.

 Some configuration options can only be set in the _global_ about file and the _env_ file.
 These are typically options that are only relevant for configuring the environment, for instance environment name, permissions and env.ttl (time to live).